 \section{Threats to Validity}

-\textbf{Internal Validity.} A key threat to internal validity lies in whether the training data may contain samples similar to those in the benchmark.
-Such overlap could lead to artificially inflated model performance in the subsequent RQ2 experiments on varying data volumes.
-To mitigate this threat, we applied a fuzzy text-matching deduplication procedure, as described in Section 2.3, to remove similar samples and thereby preserve internal validity.
+\textbf{Internal Validity.} A key threat to internal validity is the potential overlap between the training data and the benchmark, which could inflate model performance in RQ2 experiments on different data volumes.
+To address this, we used a fuzzy text-matching deduplication process (described in Section 2.3) to remove similar samples and maintain internal validity.

 \textbf{External Validity.} A major threat to external validity concerns the potential influence of model pretraining on fine-tuning, as models released later may have greater exposure to low-resource data over time.
 However, RQ1 findings indicate that although \deepseek-7B and \qwentwo-7B were released around the same time, \qwentwo-7B achieves better performance.
 Similarly, \mistral-7B, released earlier than \deepseek-7B, also demonstrates superior performance.
 These observations indirectly suggest that the timing and data of model pretraining have limited impact in low-resource scenarios.